With Australia’s banking and finance industry under the spotlight in 2018, the need for transparency is stronger than

 - APRA’s disqualification register

 To obtain an Australian Financial Services Licence (AFSL), a Bankruptcy Check is required by ASIC.

 Grundy believes it’s important that HR practitioners ensure people within organisations are informed in relation to KYC, in particular AML and CTF.

-“It may be necessary to undertake a training program across the organisation to ensure that employees involved in frontline roles or key positions are aware of the obligations and the importance the organisation places on know your client,” she says.
+“It may be necessary to undertake a training program across the organisation to ensure that employees involved in frontline roles or key positions are aware of the obligations and the importance the organisation places on know your customer,” she says.

 Online training is efficient, flexible and can be reviewed regularly to ensure it remains up to date.